metachris/appengine-boilerplate/README.md

 * Memcaching setup for requests and responses
 * Templates and template addons
 * Tools such as `is_testenv()` and `slugify(url)`
+* Automatically subscribe users to your MailChimp newsletter
 * `app.yaml` configuration for admin areas, static files
 * Released under the [BSD license](http://www.opensource.org/licenses/bsd-license.php)